ADFS as Application Source in ACCESS (Service Now)

 3. Check your e-mail on the login.microsoft.com and click the Verify Email button in the Welcome Email that has come from Service Now.
 The link will take you to a page click Sign In on that page that says Thank You!

-4. Now that you have created an account, you will get automatically signed in to your Developer console.
-If not, browse manually to the Sign In Page https://signon.service-now.com
+4. Now that you have created an account.
+Let's sign in to the Developer Site.
+If you don't already see a Sign In Page click on https://signon.service-now.com

 5. Type in your cloudadmin e-mail address and password to sign in.
 You must agree to the Developer Agreement.
 Scroll all the way to the bottom and check the tick box and click Submit.